 So, a great email marketing tip would be to customize your greeting and subject line to include individual names when you send out emails.
 If that’s too much of a task, you could try personalizing your emails with the company’s name, industry, or a topic of interest.

 An abandoned cart email is a follow-up email sent to someone who has added items to their cart, and gotten through a part of the checkout, but then left the site without purchasing the items.
 A lot of people put items in their online shopping cart, only to then leave without completing the purchase.
 Your business could work around this by sending abandoned cart emails and retrieving your lost potential for transactions.

 Do abandon cart emails work?
 The statistic is here to back this claim up.
-Sending three abandoned cart emails results in 69% more orders than a single email (Omnisend, 2018).
+Sending three abandoned cart emails results in in 69% more orders than a single email (Omnisend, 2018).
 This type of ecommerce email is one of the most effective for boosting revenue.

 9. Interactive Emails Are the Way Forward

 Your emails should create user engagement.
-Gone are the days where your email marketing campaign needs to be limited to a newsletter format.
+Gone are the days when your email marketing campaign needs to be limited to a newsletter format.
 Marketers are looking for better engagement in the form of interactive content.

 10. Customers Like to Hear From You

 When looking at the frequency with which consumers would like to receive brand emails, 49% (Statista, 2017) of consumers said that they would like to receive promotional emails from their favorite brands on a weekly basis.
 This email marketing statistic is especially handy when you’re worrying about sending emails to your customers too often.
 Your audience likes to hear from you, and apparently, they’re happy to hear from you via email.